FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 While currently operating on deterministic rules, the system establishes the foundation for future **learning agents**, by structuring user interactions, vendor data, and decision logic for dynamic adaptation and reinforcement.

+**GP+** leverages AI to transform B2B access to energy components, projects and financing.
+GP+ is a GenAI-based chat to find clean energy projects and funding.

 ---

 ### Key Features (Prototype Phase)